omale-godwin/quizzer-application/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter quizzer application.

-A few resources to get you started if this is your first Flutter project:
+more resources to be added :

-For help getting started with Flutter, visit lexington
+For help getting started with Flutter, visit lexington technology